-This build-in tool solves a huge problem: props drilling.
-The code where we have to pass down a lot of values and it still happens is not right to understand and maintain.
+This built-in tool solves a significant problem: props drilling.
+Code where we have to pass down a lot of values, and it still happens, is not easy to understand and maintain.

-Context is a good way to share values between our components without using props every time, but these criteria should not be only one.
-If some values are needed on different levels of the components tree and for many elements, it will be a good idea to use context for this data.
+Context is a good way to share values between our components without using props every time, but these criteria should not be the only ones.
+If some values are needed on different levels of the component tree and for many elements, it will be a good idea to use context for this data.
 With Context, we have another way to share values and their changes.
-All components below the Context Provider are able to read this data, handle them, or rewrite.
+All components below the Context Provider are able to read this data, handle them, or rewrite them.
 In some situations, it could be more comfortable than using other tools, especially for providing themes or caching data.

-If you only think about keeping an application away from the props drilling problem, consider the component composition pattern (highlighted in React documentation about context).
+If you're only thinking about solving the prop drilling problem, consider the component composition pattern (highlighted in the React documentation about context).

-Does React Context work more efficiently than Redux?
-Is it simpler, built-in, and easier to learn and has endless advantages?
+Does React Context API work more efficiently than Redux?
+Is it simpler, built-in, and easier to learn, with endless advantages?
 Not always.
 According to the quote of Sebastian Markbage, part of the React Team: Context is NOT designed for handling high-frequency updates.
-It doesn’t mean this feature will not work.
-Of course, it will, and you can decide to use it with success (especially in smaller projects).
+It doesn’t mean this feature will not work; of course, it will, and you can decide to use it successfully, especially in smaller projects.

-Moreover, Context supports more finely by designing low-frequency updates (selected language, color theme) than others.
-On the other hand, Redux is better in the high-frequency update data field.
+Moreover, Context excels in supporting more finely designed low-frequency updates (like selected language or color theme) than others.
+On the other hand, Redux performs better in the high-frequency update data field.

-After reading this article, maybe you have one question - so, what is better for your future app?
-Redux or Context API?
-The answer is not simple and easy.
+After reading this article, you might be left with one question: What is better for your future app - Redux or Context API?
+The answer is neither simple nor easy.

-The Context seems to be more comfortable and more flexible than Redux.
+Context appears to be more comfortable and flexible than Redux.
 You can choose and implement a custom wrapper for handling updates or call actions.
-Context with React Hooks is a robust feature that looks very well for maintenance and understanding data flow in the application.
-We do not need boilerplate code, the additional package (even for async actions), or extra files.
-Everything is built-in and ready to use.
+Context, combined with React Hooks, is a robust feature that contributes well to the maintenance and understanding of the data flow in the application.
+There's no need for boilerplate code, additional packages (even for async actions), or extra files - everything is built-in and ready to use.

 Deciding which tool is more appropriate is not easy.
-Sometimes Redux is overkill for simple applications, even with Redux Toolkit.
-Context, on the other hand, is not a replacement for Redux.
-Sometimes for more complex applications with more developers, it can be easier to get started with Redux due to smoother maintenance.
+Redux can be overkill for simple applications, even with Redux Toolkit.
+On the other hand, Context is not a direct replacement for Redux.
+For more complex applications with larger development teams, starting with Redux might be easier due to smoother maintenance.

-In the end, "Which is better" should be understood as "what is better for our application and our team".
-It always depends on developers' experience, their knowledge of both solutions, and the use cases in individual projects.
+In the end, the question of 'Which is better?' should be reframed as 'What is better for our application and our team?'
+It always depends on the developers' experience and their knowledge of both solutions, as well as the use cases in individual projects.

 Not satisfied with Redux or Context?

-If you are not a big fan of the solutions described above (Redux or Context API), you can always try other ways.
-There are many libraries that support state management.
-Some of them are niche, others more common.
-Check out alternative tools for your application.
+If you are not a big fan of the solutions described above (Redux or Context API), you can always explore other options.
+Many libraries support state management, ranging from niche solutions to more commonly used ones.
+Consider exploring alternative tools for your application.

-If you need advice or consultation - do not hesitate to contact us.
-We are more than happy to consult.
+If you need advice or consultation, do not hesitate to contact us.
+We are more than happy to help.